The reasons for the flight delays or even canceled in Nepal are because of three (3) major reasons below:-

 Congestion at Tribhuvan International Airport (TIA)

-As such, to avoid any major disruption to your travel plans, we recommend that you allow one or two extra days as “buffer” just in case that your flight (s) is delayed or canceled.
-This is especially important for those who are going to the Everest Region as there is no road transportation available except flying into Lukla Airport.
-For other regions such as Annapurna, Heaven Himalaya can assist you by providing other alternatives such as a private car or tourist bus if the flight is canceled.
+So, these are the reasons there might be flight delays in Nepal.
+To avoid any major disruption to your travel plans, we recommend you allow one or two extra days as a “buffer” just in case that your flight (s) is delayed or canceled.
+This is especially important for those who are going to the Everest Region for treks like EBC Trek, as there is no road transportation available except flying into Lukla Airport.
+For other regions such as Annapurna, Heaven Himalaya can assist you by providing other alternatives such as a private car or tourist bus if they cancel the flight.Notes:

 - According to Forbes, 20 July 2019, to improve the safety of flights in Lukla, the Civil Aviation Authority of Nepal now sets a high standard for pilots.
-To land at Lukla, pilots must have completed 100 short-take-off-and-landing flights, have at least one year of such experience in Nepal and have completed ten flights into Lukla with a certified instructor.
+To land at Lukla, pilots must have completed 100 short-take-off-and-landing flights.
+They must have at least one year of such experience in Nepal and have completed ten flights into Lukla with a certified instructor.
 Also, there is a technical study underway to assess the feasibility of a runway extension, although this would be limited to just 100 feet.
 Construction for a new helipad is also underway to increase passenger capacity.